Thai Culture and Traditions – What You Need to Know to Succeed in Thailand?

 Thailand’s main religion is Theravada Buddhism.
 Thailand’s religion is distinct from that of other Buddhist countries, having been infused with many outside elements.
 Hindu practices and traditional Chinese beliefs have influenced local beliefs to some extent, with animist beliefs playing a significant role in shaping Thai Buddhism into what it is today.
 The second most common religion in Thailand is Islam, followed by Christianity, which is believed to account for less than 1% of the Thai population.

-Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offence and misunderstandings.
+Conducting business in the Thai market, you should acknowledge and respect their beliefs to avoid any offense and misunderstandings.

 The Land of Festivals and Celebrations